BismaBRJ/countmmproofs/README.md

 ## Why C?

-I first wrote this program in about 2 hours for the mere purpose of estimating the number of proofs in `set.mm` (GitHub repository: <https://github.com/metamath/set.mm>), which, at the time of writing this README file,
+I first wrote this program in about two hours for the mere purpose of estimating the number of proofs in `set.mm` (GitHub repository: <https://github.com/metamath/set.mm>), which, at the time of writing this README file,

 - is the largest existing Metamath database,